NREL/sparkctl/docs/how_tos/applications/tableau.md

 ### Components
 - Thrift Server: Connects SQL clients (like Tableau) to the Spark cluster over the network.
 - Hive Metastore: Created by Spark in your working directory on the Lustre filesystem.
-- Derby database: Manages the metastore by default.
-This has an important limitation: there can only be one open Spark session at a time.
-This means that you cannot simultaneously run jobs through PySpark and the Thrift Server.
-- PostgreSQL database: Optional database for the metastore that supports multiple Spark sessions.
+- PostgreSQL database: Database for the metastore that supports multiple Spark sessions.
-  This can be enabled with `sparkctl configure --postgres-hive-metastore`.
-It will start a postgres database and initialize it through Hive.
 - Data sources: Parquet/CSV files on the shared filesystem.
 - Views: Read-only views into the data sources that get registered in the database.